Budget Itemizer

 Reflection

-Building this has led me to prioritize accuracy and precision over build expediency, to scope tools to where they’re most effective, and to design with the user in mind.
-I’ve tested on a lot of my own data, but now comes the real test: users, with their own receipts and budgets and categories and all that messy reality hitting the tool.
-I want to find out what works and what breaks — that’s when the architecture either holds up or the feedback tells me what to redesign next.
+Building this pushed me to prioritize accuracy over build expediency, scope tools to where they’re effective, and design around the user.
+I’ve tested it on a lot of my own data; the real test is other people’s receipts and budgets and categories — that’s where it either holds up or tells me what to redesign.